-The purposes of the Human Factors and Ergonomics Society of New Zealand (from the October 2015 Rules) are:
+The purposes of the Human Factors and Ergonomics Society of New Zealand (from the 18 June 2020 Rules) are:

-1. To promote the application of human/factors/ergonomics knowledge
+1. To promote the application of human factors/ergonomics knowledge

 2. To advance human factors/ergonomics research, education, public awareness and professional standards